“Missing the forest for the trees” is an ironic but appropriate expression when referring to our strategies to combat climate change.

 Let’s be honest: making corporate profits go “green” has been discounted by many, and so-called green capitalism has been labelled by countless writers and environmentalists as a nefarious plot by corporate elite to brainwash, or “greenwash” the masses into paying for their own climatic disaster; framing their eventual destruction as present-day salvation.

-Changing this misunderstanding are Canadian companies truly ‘going green’ and excelling in the process.
+Changing this misunderstanding are North American companies truly ‘going green’ and excelling in the process.
 Take the recent case of Maple Leaf foods, which recently became the world’s first carbon neutral food production company, and turned heads globally by showing how a company that changes corporate practice to accommodate society and the environment captures a greater market share and garners positive public opinion.
 Or, take the case of Samuel, Son, and Co. which reduced carbon outputs, energy consumption, and their use of materials, even in an industry as energy-intensive as metal, steel, and industrial manufacturing and production.

 With the knowledge we have, the tools at our disposal, and increasingly brilliant understandings of how new, energy efficient practices can work within the planetary boundaries of Earth, it’s imperative we act immediately, however each of us can.
 For me, it’s helping companies profit by becoming carbon neutral and energy efficient, allowing business and nature to co-exist peacefully.
 I know this can be done because we’ve helped companies travel down this path.